Rivers, Taylor power Colts past Raiders

-It was the 19th career victory against the Raiders for Rivers who broke a tie with Hall of Famer John Elway for most career starts (29) against the franchise.
-Rivers, who completed 19 of 28 passes, also increased Raiders' opponent records for touchdown passes (49) and passing yards (7,347) as Indianapolis (9-4) moved up to the sixth seed in the AFC playoff race with its fifth road win in seven tries this season.
+It was the 19th career victory against the Raiders for Rivers, who broke a tie with Hall of Famer John Elway for most career starts (29) against the franchise.
+Rivers, who completed 19 of 28 passes, also increased his touchdown passes to 49 and passing yards to 7,347, already the most among Raiders' opponents.
+Indianapolis (9-4) moved up to the sixth seed in the AFC playoff race with its fifth road win in seven tries this season.

 Rivers and Hilton hooked up for touchdown passes of seven and 41 yards to go with Rodrigo Blankenship field goals of 25 and 20 yards as Indianapolis built a 20-14 halftime lead.